 Binario: it is the set of rails on which trains, trams and the like run.
 Each platform has its own number and it is important to pay attention to the platform number of your train to avoid getting on the wrong train!

 – Ancora non si sa ma, circa mezz’ora prima della partenza, potrà leggerlo sul tabellone* all’ingresso.
-[We still don’t known but, about half an hour before the departure, you will be able to read it on the board at the entrance.]
+[We still don’t know but, about half an hour before the departure, you will be able to read it on the board at the entrance.]

 Tabellone: it’s that big screen that is found at the entrance of all the stations, and that informs us about all the trains arriving and departing.
 It should be checked about half an hour before departure, otherwise it could happen that your train is not yet showed or that the platform is changed at the last moment and you are not updated.